I’m not a car guy, never have been.

 I’ve seen trees and light poles knocked down, resting on top of cars.

-I’ve even seen street and store signs pulled off of structures and be thrown through windows, landing inside of cars.
+I’ve even seen street and store signs pulled off of structures and thrown through windows, landing inside of cars.

 Hail can be large enough to crack windows.